fr1t2/minimal-mistakes/_pages/east/ce-main.md

 {% include video id="ccceast-main" provider="restreamer" %}

-> All streams are restricted.
-For access, request a password from the team [Email](mailto:james@site-walk.org) with reference to whom ever sent you here and which stream your are interested in.
+> If stream is not live the link won't work.
+Please contact the administrator or wait for the stream to begin and try again.